charlie51135/robot-sim/docs/two_robots_rviz.md

-# Getting two robots to properly display in Rviz and Gazebo
+# Getting multiple robots to properly display in Rviz and Gazebo

 1. Use the group tag to create two robot namespaces.
     ```